 The 2019-20 Enacted State Budget makes several changes to the STAR program, which went into effect immediately.
 The changes are intended to encourage homeowners to switch from the STAR exemption to the STAR credit.
 The income limit for the exemption has been lowered to \$250,000, compared with a \$500,000 limit for the Credit.
 The amount of the STAR exemption will remain the same each year, while the amount of the STAR credit can increase up to two percent annually.

 The State's 2020-21 Enacted Budget withholds STAR benefits to taxpayers who are delinquent in the payment of their school taxes and maintains the income limit for the exemption to \$250,000, compared with a \$500,000 limit for the credit.

-Approximately 12% of the District's 2021-2022 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
-Approximately 12% of the District's 2022-2023 school tax levy is expected to be exempted by the STAR program and the District expects to receive full reimbursement of such exempt taxes from the State in January 2023.
+Approximately 10% of the District's 2021-2022 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
+Approximately 10% of the District's 2022-2023 school tax levy exempted by the STAR program and the District received full reimbursement of such exempt taxes from the State in January 2023.
 (See "State Aid" herein).

-Valuations, Rates and Levies
+Valuations, Rates, Levies and Collections